 4) Extremely High Monthly Premiums (Usually Double) With No Death Benefit Payout to Your Loved Ones Early On

 You are better off going with a guaranteed issue policy if a graded plan is your last option.
-Guaranteed issue plans accept everyone regardless of health status With this option, you will be asked no health questions, and there is no prescription history check.
+Guaranteed issue plans accept everyone regardless of health status.
+With this life insurance MS, you will be asked no health questions, and there is no prescription history check.
 However, you will still be subject to a 2 year waiting period for death benefits.

 5) What if You Get Straight-Out Declined?

 That’s where we come in.
-We can get you covered for final expense insurance with Multiple Scelorisis!
+We can get you covered for final expense insurance with Multiple Sclerosis!

-Some situations that may accompany your MS should be considered as they may effect the best outcome for you:
+Some situations that may accompany your MS should be considered as they may affect the best outcome for you:

 An independent final insurance company like Insurance for Final Expense is imperative.
-We are and independent agency which means that we represent multiple carriers.
-Unlike captive agencies, who only represent one company, we shop from an amazing pool of insurance carriers who have incredibly fair plans for those with multiple sclerosis.
+We are an independent agency, which means that we represent multiple carriers offering life insurance with MS. Unlike captive agencies, who only represent one company, we shop from an amazing pool of insurance carriers who have incredibly fair plans for Multiple Sclerosis patients.

-If you need help with guaranteed issue or final expense insurance, it would be our honor to assist you.
+If you need help with a guaranteed issue or final expense insurance, it would be our honor to assist you.
 Please call us at 1-800-400-8319.
-If you would rather that we call you, just fill out the quote form on this page and a licensed agent will be in touch with you promptly.
+If you would rather that we call you, fill out the quote form on this page, and a licensed agent will be in touch with you promptly.